 As I Remember It underlines the international, often happy-go-lucky and endlessly social life of a young Royal Navy officer as the sun set on the British Empire.
 Allan, by his own account, played a full part with his introductory period as an RN officer taking him to Malta, Cyprus, the Suez Canal, Aden, the Indian Ocean, Singapore, Ceylon (Sri Lanka), East Africa and the West Indies.

 By 1966, aged 31, he had been promoted to Lieutenant Commander and been based in London and Portsmouth in administrative and training capacities.
 In 1969 he joined the guided missile destroyer HMS Glamorgan as Navigation Officer.
-His next sea-going posting was in HMS Phoebe in 1972-73 which coincided with the ship being used as the location for the popular BBC drama series “Warship.”
+His next sea-going appointment was in HMS Phoebe in 1972-73 which coincided with the ship being used as the location for the popular BBC drama series “Warship.”

 The later periods of Allan’s RN career before he retired were mostly based in and around Portsmouth in shore-based establishments including HMS Nelson and HMS Sultan.
 In 1988 he was working in the Ministry of Defence.
 After retiring from the RN aged 55 that year, he was given an RO1 (Retired Officer) role in London which dealt with security.
 “He loved his job and was very fed up when he had to retire completely,” says Louise.
 “He found it hard not to be a working man.”

 In retirement Allan played golf, but his main passion was spending time on the water in Chichester harbour in his boat Sapphire.
 A member of Emsworth Sailing Club since the 1970s, he became a fixture in the club to the day he died.
 “He was particularly adept at going out in his little boat with lots of rope on board so that he could rescue others who got into difficulty,” Louise recalls.
-“He really was a much-loved character in that environment
+“He really was a much-loved character in that environment.”

 Photo gallery